 Mating harnesses can be used to assist winter management.
-With crayon colours changed twice each 17 day mating cycle, you can keep track of ewes likely to lamb each 7-8 day period.
-Harnesses can also provide information on returns (i.e. re-mated ewes) or unmated ewes which could indicate problems like selenium deficiency or brucellosis.
+With crayon colours changed twice each 17 day mating cycle, you can keep track of ewes likely to lamb each seven to eight day period.
+Harnesses can also provide information on returns (i.e. re-mated ewes) or unmated ewes.

-Ewes due to lamb in the first week can be set stocked on saved feed while the later lambing ewes can continue to be rotationally grazed.
+Ewes due to lamb in the first week can be set-stocked on saved feed while the later lambing ewes can continue to be rotationally grazed.